 Contacting harassment contact persons is not an official way to report harassment, but they offer support in all stages of stopping the harassment.
 They know where to find help even in emergency situations and direct the student to find help.
 You can contact them even if you only want to discuss the harassment.
-All discussions with the harassment contact persons are confidential.
+All discussions with contact persons are confidential.

 Harassment is always a subjective experience.
 Harassment is behaviour that the subject considers unwelcome; touching, comments, jokes, or otherwise inappropriate behavior.

 Harassment is never the fault of the person experiencing harassment.
 Long-term harassment can cause depression, social isolation, and complicate studies.
 Harassment is a form of discrimination, and against the law of equality.
 If harassment takes place in a school, the school has to take action.